sheffieldjordan/moocSearch/LEARNINGS.md

 ####II.
 Description:

 The application is designed to provide an integrated platform for searching a specific course across certain famous online educational websites, namely Coursera, Khan Academy, Udacity, Udemy and YouTube.
-This application is aimed to relieve users from searching individually on different MOOCs sites for a course, instead, it displays the offerings from selected MOOCs on a single website with a single search.
+This application is aimed to relieve users from searching individually on different MOOCs sites for a course.
+Instead, it displays the offerings from selected MOOCs on a single website with a single search.
 It not only makes the search experience easier but also allows the user to make a good comparison among the available courses.

 Functionality:
 The application provides a user with a search field and checkboxes for selecting between 5 MOOCs across which the user wants to make his search.
-Once the search term is submitted the application displays a list of course titles, descriptions and links to courses from the requested MOOCs platforms.
+Once the search term is submitted the application displays a list of course titles, descriptions and links to courses from the requested MOOCs platforms, with a maximum of 5 per MOOCs platform.